List of stadiums in the United Kingdom by capacity

 The following is a list of stadiums in the United Kingdom with a capacity of 5,000 or more.
-They are ordered by capacity, which is the maximum number of spectators the stadium can normally accommodate.
+They are ordered by capacity, which is the maximum number of spectators the stadium can normally hold.
 Capacities are standard total capacity, including seats and any standing areas, and excluding any temporary seating.
 Most are used for association football (referred to as football hereafter), with others hosting rugby union, rugby league, cricket, athletics, Gaelic football, hurling, camogie, tennis, American football, speedway and greyhound racing.